brendanmurty/pinboard-react-client/readme.md

 1. Visit your [Pinboard password page](https://pinboard.in/settings/password)
 2. Save this in `.env` as the value of the `PINBOARD_API_TOKEN` variable
-3. Apply the changes to the application: `npm run build-start`
+3. Apply the changes to the application: `npm run serve`

 ### Update the password for the login dialog